 For studio use, the best headphones for you will be the ones that you can mix on and produce a result that’ll sound good wherever you play it.
 In this regard, the choice will be entirely subjective.
 Moreover, you may want a pair solely for mixing purposes, or something that can also cope with everyday music-listening duties, or a pair of workhorse headphones sturdy enough to cope with life on the road.

 What you need is a round-up of the best headphones on the market, with reviews that highlight their strengths and weaknesses and discuss their suitability for different musical disciplines.
 And that’s exactly what we have for you right here.
 So read on for our pick of the top headphones for music production, whether you’re a beginner or pro.
+Our price comparison widgets have also found the best prices on the web right now.

 Our choice for the best headphones for music production on a budget has to be the amazing Sennheiser HD-206.
 These are budget-friendly headphones, yet sound anything but cheap.
 They’re fantastic for studio use, are supremely light, comfortable and durable, and at this price you can afford to buy multiple pairs for your studio.